joshuarli/pylibgen/README.md

 [![Travis CI](https://travis-ci.org/JoshuaRLi/pylibgen.svg?branch=master)](https://travis-ci.org/JoshuaRLi/pylibgen)
 [![License MIT](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/JoshuaRLi/pylibgen/blob/master/LICENSE)

 Python interface to Library Genesis.
-Currently, only the LibGen/Sci-Tech database is supported.
+Only the LibGen/Sci-Tech database is supported.

 If you are an end user looking to interactively explore Library Genesis, then you might be more interested in [libgen-cli](https://github.com/JoshuaRLi/libgen-cli).

 ## Installation

-pylibgen is well-tested on Python 3.6 - 3.7, and can be installed via `pip`.
+pylibgen is well-tested on Python 3.6 - 3.7, and can be installed via `pip install pylibgen`.

 ## Usage